Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Introduction

-Having established the limitations in the power of braiding defects, we then consider schemes that saturate or even circumvent these limits.
-Specifically, in Sec.~\ref{Sec:Schemes} we explore schemes allowing for the full Clifford group to be implemented.
+Having established the limitations in the power of braiding defects, we then consider a number of encodings that saturate and even circumvent these limits.
+Specifically, in Sec.~\ref{Sec:Schemes} we explore encodings that allow for the full Clifford group to be implemented.
 We begin this exploration with a review of the well-known example of twists in the two dimensional surface code \cite{Bombin,Brown}.
-By adapting this scheme, we then present two novel schemes for the Clifford group by braiding in higher dimensional topological stabiliser codes.
-Specifically, these schemes are realisable in a class of even-dimensional surface codes and the three dimensional Levin-Wen fermion model respectively \cite{Levin,Webster}.
+By adapting this scheme, we then present three novel schemes for the Clifford group by braiding in higher dimensional topological stabiliser codes.
 These are the first proposed examples of defect-braiding schemes in higher dimensional codes.
-Even in light of our constraints on the power of such schemes, they are still valuable to consider for a number of reasons.
+They are: a class of even-dimensional surface codes; the three dimensional Levin-Wen fermion model \cite{Levin,Webster} (a three-dimensional topological stabiliser code with point-like fermionic excitations); and the checkerboard model (a code that exhibits fracton excitations) \cite{Vijay,Shirley1,Dua}.
+Even in light of our constraints on the power of braiding defects in such encodings, these examples are still worthy of study for a number of reasons.
 In particular, such higher dimensional schemes can exhibit properties, such as single-shot error correction and self-correction, that cannot be realised in two dimensional schemes.
+Additionally, supplementing such schemes with magic state distillation provides an approach to achieving a fault-tolerant universal gate set in a more exotic range of codes such as fracton models.
 They also provide examples of braiding phenomena that are unique to higher-dimensional codes, and may provide inspiration for schemes in more exotic higher dimensional models that are not constrained by our results.
-Finally, they provide illustrations of the types of schemes that are constrained by our no-go theorems, beyond the two dimensional schemes that had been presented previously.
+Finally, they also provide illustrations of the types of schemes that are constrained by our no-go theorems, beyond the two dimensional schemes studied in previous work.